-The overriding question that the investment check-up answers is “Could your portfolio give you greater returns for a reasonable risk level?”
-The program answers this question by comparing your current asset allocation to the recommended target.
+The overriding question that the investment check-up answers is “Could your portfolio give you greater or equal returns for less risk?”

 The retirement planner calculator tells you best and worst case retirement scenarios.
 It shows how much monthly spending your current portfolio will allow throughout retirement.

 This is my “go to” resource to check on and analyze my investment performance, and income versus spending.
 It’s easy to use and automatically updates, unlike Quicken, (which I also use) where you must request an update to my portfolio.